opendatalabcz/speech2text/README.md

 ./kenlm/build/bin/lmplz --text shared/vocabulary.txt --arpa shared/words.arpa --o 5
 ```

-where *--text* parameter expect path to the corpus file, *--arpa* the output filename and *--o* the order of the language model to estimate.
-The order should be a lower number for smaller corpuses and vice versa - more info [here](https://kheafield.com/code/kenlm/estimation/).
+where *--text* parameter expects path to the corpus file, *--arpa* the output filename and *--o* the order of the language model to estimate.
+The order should be a lower number for small corpuses and vice versa - more info [here](https://kheafield.com/code/kenlm/estimation/).
 Now to generation of LM binary:
 ```
 ./kenlm/build/bin/build_binary shared/words.arpa \
                                shared/lm.binary